IAmZero247/LocalVM_Setup/Step2_JDK_Installation/README.md

 1. Download tar.gz file for jdk 1.8
 2. Untar it
 3. Copy it to /usr/local/java
 4. Set up the path.
-Open command line and wrote "gedit .bashrc" Note  -> To Locate .bashrc use
+Open command line and wrote "gedit ~/.bashrc" Note  -> To Locate .bashrc use

 			   ls -la ~/ | more